Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: The Component and Architecture of Spiking Neural Networks

 \subsubsection{Building Blocks}

 In this work, we develop a training methodology for convolutional SNN models that consist of an input layer followed by intermediate hidden layers and a final classification layer.
-In the input layer, the pixel images are encoded as Poisson-distributed spike trains, where the probability of spike generation is proportional to the pixel intensity.
-The hidden layers consist of multiple convolutional (C) and spatial-pooling (P) layers which are often arranged in an alternating manner.
+In the input layer, the pixel images are encoded as Poisson-distributed spike trains where the probability of spike generation is proportional to the pixel intensity.
+The hidden layers consist of multiple convolutional (C) and spatial-pooling (P) layers, which are often arranged in an alternating manner.
 These convolutional (C) and spatial-pooling (P) layers represent the intermediate stages of feature extractor.
-The spikes from the feature extractor are combined to generate a one dimensional vector input for the fully-connected (FC) layers to produce the final classification.
-The convolutional and fully-connected layers contain trainable parameters (\textit{i.e.} synaptic weights), while the spatial-pooling layers are fixed \textit{a priori}.
+The spikes from the feature extractor are combined to generate a one-dimensional vector input for the fully-connected (FC) layers to produce the final classification.
+The convolutional and fully-connected layers contain trainable parameters (\textit{i.e.} synaptic weights) while the spatial-pooling layers are fixed \textit{a priori}.
 Through the training procedure, weight kernels in the convolutional layers can encode the feature representations of the input patterns at multiple hierarchical levels.
-The simplified operational example of a convolutional layer consisting of LIF neurons over three time steps (assuming 2-D input and 2-D weight kernel) is shown in figure \ref{fig:fig21}(a).
-At each time step, the spike inputs are convolved with the weight kernel to generate the current influx.
-The current influx is then accumulated in the membrane potential ($V_{mem}$) of the post-neuron in the output feature map.
-At each time step, the membrane potential is compared with the firing threshold ($V_{th}$).
-If the membrane potential is greater than the firing threshold, the corresponding post-neuron in the output feature map fires a spike and the membrane potential resets.
-Otherwise, the membrane potential is considered as residue in the next time step while leaking in the current time step.
-A convolutional layer is often followed by a spatial-pooling layer.
-The spatial-pooling layer is used to downscale the dimensions of the feature maps, produced by the previous convolutional layer, while retaining the spatial correlation between neighborhood pixels in every feature map.
+Figure \ref{fig:fig21}a shows the simplified operational example of a convolutional layer consisting of LIF neurons over three time steps (assuming 2-D input and 2-D weight kernel).
+On each time step, each neuron convolves its input spikes with the weight kernel to compute its input current, which is integrated into its membrane potential, $V_{mem}$.
+If $V_{mem} > V_{th}$, the neuron spikes and its $V_{mem}$ is set to 0.
+Otherwise, $V_{mem}$ is considered as residue in the next time step while leaking in the current time step.
+Figure \ref{fig:fig21}b shows the simplified operation of a pooling layer, which reduces the dimensionality from the previous convolutional layer while retaining spatial (topological) information.